This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 Recipes, particularly home size, are often written using volume measures rather than weight measures.
 When recipes are expanded and used in large quantities, it is more typical and accurate to use weight as the measure for many ingredients.
 It’s very important to understand that though liquid volumes are measured in fluid ounces (8 fl. oz. in a cup, 32 fl. oz. in a quart, etc.) fluid ounces are not equivalent to “weight” ounces.
 When ingredient volumes have to be converted to weight for calculating purchase quantities or recipe costing, a volume to weight conversion must be done.
 The correct weight of each ingredient to use for this conversion can be found in a resource, such as The Book of Yields: Accuracy in Food Costing and Purchasing.

-Example: If an Apple Crisp recipe requires 25 cups of peeled, diced Macintosh apples, weight would be preferred and more accurate for producing the apple crisp.
+Example: If an Apple Crisp recipe requires 25 cups of peeled, diced Macintosh apples, the weight would be preferred and more accurate for producing the apple crisp.
 According to The Book of Yields, referenced above, the weight of peeled, diced Macintosh apples is 4 oz. per cup.
 To convert 25 cups to weight, multiply each cup in the recipe by the weight per cup.

 25 cups x 4 oz/cup = 100 oz.
 This would then be divided by 16 (ounces per pound)